LilyYuanXia/Statistical-Methods-for-High-Dimensional-Biology/assignment/paper_critique/paper-review.md

 ### Comments and discussions

-This study intented to comprehend the hair cells gene expression specific for vestibular and cochlear HCs during mouse development and to discover unknown deafness genes.
-Serval pairwise and multiple comparsions were conducted by ploting the data to illustrate different gene expression patterns.
+This study intented to understand the hair cells gene expression specific for vestibular and cochlear HCs during mouse development and to discover unknown deafness genes.
+In this study, ograns from different individual mouse were collected in order to form a sufficient large dataset.
+Becuase of this, it is impossible to analysis the individual-specific gene expression and to take the gene correlation within individaul into consideration.
+Moveover, several pairwise and multiple comparsions were conducted by ploting the data to illustrate different gene expression patterns.
 However, I cannot find their differential expression analysis models or any p-values to show statistical significance.
-The analytical mothods are rather simple, and most of analysis steps are still at the stage of exploratory data analysis.
-Statistical models are suggested to be used to further confirm the findings.